3-bits/moodle-theme_joomdlebs/README.md

 ##Description##
-This theme is created to be used in Joomdle sites only (http://joomdle.com ).
+This theme is created to be used in Joomdle sites only (http://joomdle.com).
 Some parts like the header, footer and login link have been removed deliberately.

+*IMPORTANT*
 *DO NOT USE IN MOODLE STAND ALONE INSTALLATIONS*